tobychui/arozos/README.md

-## ArOZ JavaScript Gateway Interface / Plugin Loader
+## ArOZ JavaScript Gateway Interface (AGI) / Plugin Loader
 The ArOZ AJGI / AGI interface provide a javascript programmable interface for ArOZ Online users to create plugin for the system.
 To initiate the module, you can place a "init.agi" file in the web directory of the module (also named the module root).
 See more details in the ![AJGI Documentation](https://github.com/tobychui/arozos/blob/master/src/AGI%20Documentation.md).

+## ArozOS OTA Update Launcher

+Since v1.119, ArozOS can perform OTA update with the help of the [ArozOS Launcher](https://github.com/aroz-online/launcher).
+See the launcher's github repo for installation instructions.

 ## Other Resources
 If you are looking for other WebApps (Installed via System Setting) or subservices (Require SSH login to install, for OEM only), please take a look at our collections over here: